magento/knowledge-base/src/how-to/general/display-magento-error-report-number-instead-of-fastly-503-error-on-cloud.md

 ## Add application domain and IP address to your hosts file: detailed steps

 1. Check the server IP of your store by executing the `nslookup` command in the command line on your local machine:
-    * Pro plan architecture users (Staging and Production environments):
+    * Pro architecture users (Staging and Production environments):
     ```clike
     nslookup {your_project_id}.ent.magento.cloud
     ```
-    * Starter plan architecture users (all environments); Pro plan architecture users (Integration environment):
+    * Starter architecture users (all environments); Pro architecture users (Integration environment):
     ```clike
     nslookup gw.{your_region}.magentosite.cloud
     ```